imcf/snijder/README.md

 second is just not important here.

-Initially it was created to replace the queue manager of the [Huygens Remote Manager (HRM)](http://huygens-rm.org/) but Snijder is independent of that project and is actually used for other tasks as well.
+Initially it was created to replace the queue manager of the [Huygens Remote Manager (HRM)](http://huygens-rm.org/) but from a technical perspective _Snijder_ is completely independent of that project and is actually used for other tasks as well.

 ## Requirements

-Snijder makes use of the [GC3Pie](https://github.com/imcf/gc3pie) Python package dealing with job dispatching, monitoring, data transfer and cluster queueing systems.
-Unfortunately, the latest release (2.4.2) contains a few bugs which prevent Snijder from operating correctly.
+_Snijder_ makes use of the [GC3Pie](https://github.com/imcf/gc3pie) Python package dealing with job dispatching, monitoring, data transfer and cluster queueing systems.
+Unfortunately, the latest release (2.4.2) contains a few bugs which prevent _Snijder_ from operating correctly.
 Therefore it is recommended to set up GC3Pie from its `master` branch, following the instructions for [manual installation](http://gc3pie.readthedocs.io/en/master/users/install.html#manual-installation).

 ## Example

 ToDo!

 ## Testing